holistic-developer/react-intro/slides.md

 # How pixels are made

-1. Virtual dome is recalculated
+1. Virtual DOM is recalculated

     - during initial render
     - when state updates occur